ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/administration/studio-admin.markdown

    This button is available when no database has been created yet.
    Click it to create a new database.
 2. **New database**
-   CLick to create a new database.
+   Click to create a new database.

 ---